emb-riscv/specs-markdown/memory-map.md

 - `dcb.sysclock.current`: system clock current value register (32-bits)
 - `dcb.sysclock.reload`: system clock auto reload register (32-bits)

+- `dcb.hartidlast`: the ID of the last hart in the device (32-bits)
 - `dcb.harts[]` hart status visible/accessible by all harts, like bits for pending interrupts.

 TODO: